 One of my favorite WordPress learning resources is Easy WP Guide, created by my friend Anthony Hortin.

-Anthony’s detailed guide (100+ pages) covers the basics of editing and updating your WordPress content, and is filled with images and all kinds of useful tips.
+Hortin’s detailed guide (200+ pages) covers the basics of adding, managing, and editing your WordPress content, and is filled with screenshots annotated with helpful tips.

-You’ll find easy-to-follow instructions for using the Classic Editor as well as the new block editor.
+You’ll find easy-to-follow instructions for using the Classic Editor as well as the Block Editor.

 WP Beginner Videos